mrz1836/go-whatsonchain/README.md

 ## Contributing

-If you're looking for a python version, checkout [this package](https://github.com/AustEcon/whatsonchain)

 View the [contributing guidelines](CONTRIBUTING.md) and follow the [code of conduct](CODE_OF_CONDUCT.md).

 Support the development of this project 🙏

 [![Donate](https://img.shields.io/badge/donate-bitcoin-brightgreen.svg)](https://mrz1818.com/?tab=tips&af=go-whatsonchain)

+#### Credits

+[WhatsOnChain](https://developers.whatsonchain.com/) for their hard work on the Whatsonchain API

+If you're looking for a python version, checkout [this package](https://github.com/AustEcon/whatsonchain)

 ## License